 Visitors of IFFR determine through a voting system which film is the audience favourite.
 The film with the highest average vote in the audience poll wins the BankGiro Loterij Audience Award.
-In 2018, the award was handed out to the winner The Guilty by Gustav Möller.
+In 2019, the award will be handed out on Friday 1 February.
 The award includes a cash prize of €10.000.

 The Guilty by Gustav Möller

 The Dark Horse by James Napier (New Zealand)

 Nebraska by Alexander Payne (USA)

 Yo, también by Álvaro Pastor & Antonio Naharro (Spain)